 | Monthly Billing | ✅ | - (annual contract required) |

-The table reveals a pattern: Lite is a stripped-down search tool, while Full is a team-oriented recruiting platform.
-The question is whether the features in the right column are worth 5x the price.
+From the table, one pattern emerges: Lite is a stripped-down search tool, while Full is a team-oriented recruiting platform.
+Whether the features in the right column are worth 5x the price depends on your team’s scale and sourcing volume.

 What Does Recruiter Lite Actually Include?

-LinkedIn Recruiter Lite costs approximately $170 per month for the first seat, with additional seats (up to 4 more) running around $270/mo each (LinkedIn Talent Solutions).
-That makes it the most accessible entry point into LinkedIn's recruiting tools.
-But "accessible" doesn't mean "sufficient."
+At approximately $170 per month for the first seat, LinkedIn Recruiter Lite costs far less than the Corporate tier, with additional seats (up to 4 more) running around $270/mo each (LinkedIn Talent Solutions).
+That LinkedIn Recruiter Lite pricing makes it the most accessible entry point into LinkedIn’s hiring tools.
+But “accessible” doesn’t mean “sufficient.”

 Where it breaks down: The 30 InMail credits per month disappear fast.
-If you're contacting 10 candidates per day, your monthly allotment is gone in three days.
-You can purchase up to 70 additional credits per billing cycle, but those cost roughly $10 each - adding $700/mo to reach just 100 candidates.
-Even with purchased credits, you'll hit a maximum accumulation cap of 120.
+Contacting 10 candidates per day burns through the full monthly allotment in three days.
+Up to 70 additional credits are purchasable per billing cycle at roughly $10 each, adding $700/mo just to reach 100 candidates.
+Even with purchased credits, a maximum accumulation cap of 120 applies.
+For more on automating LinkedIn outreach to stretch your credits further, see our guide to LinkedIn InMail automation.

-The network restriction is equally limiting.
+Network restrictions add another constraint.
 Lite only searches 1st, 2nd, and 3rd-degree connections.
-If a candidate isn't connected to anyone in your extended network, they won't appear in your search results.
-For niche roles - staff machine learning engineers, cleared defense contractors, specialized healthcare providers - that network cap creates blind spots exactly where you need coverage most.
+Candidates outside that extended network simply don’t appear in search results.
+For niche roles, such as staff machine learning engineers, cleared defense contractors, and specialized healthcare providers, that cap creates blind spots exactly where coverage matters most.
+Our guide to recruiting passive candidates on LinkedIn covers workarounds for this limitation.

 Other missing pieces add up quickly.
 No ATS integration means candidate data stays trapped inside LinkedIn.
 No team collaboration means each recruiter works in isolation.
 No follow-up sequences means every outreach is a single message with no automated follow-through.
-And no AI-assisted messaging means you're writing every InMail from scratch or using basic templates.
+AI-assisted messaging is absent, so every InMail gets written from scratch or from basic templates.

-Most active recruiters report outgrowing Lite within a few months.
-The plan works for light usage, but the moment hiring volume picks up, the InMail caps and feature gaps become daily friction points.
+Active recruiters commonly report outgrowing Lite within a few months.
+Light usage is fine, but once hiring volume picks up, the InMail caps and feature gaps become daily friction points.

 When Should You Upgrade from Lite to Full?

-The upgrade decision comes down to three triggers.
-If you're hitting any of these regularly, Lite is costing you more in missed candidates than you're saving on the subscription.
+Three triggers signal it’s time to consider upgrading.
+Hitting any of these regularly means Lite is costing more in missed candidates than it saves on the subscription.

 Trigger 1: You exhaust InMail credits before mid-month.
-If 30 credits run dry within the first two weeks, you're leaving candidates unreached for half the month.
-Purchasing additional credits at $10 each is a stopgap, but spending $500-$700/mo on overages means you're already paying close to Corporate pricing without the Corporate features.
+Running dry on 30 credits within the first two weeks means leaving candidates unreached for half the billing cycle.
+Purchasing additional credits at $10 each is a stopgap.
+At $500-$700/mo in overages, you’re already paying close to Corporate pricing without the Corporate features.

-Trigger 2: You're sourcing candidates outside your 3rd-degree network.
-Lite's network cap means you only see candidates connected to you through three degrees.
-For niche roles, specialized industries, or geographic markets where your LinkedIn network is thin, this creates a blind spot.
+Trigger 2: You’re sourcing candidates outside your 3rd-degree network.
+Lite’s network cap limits visibility to candidates connected through three degrees.
+Niche roles, specialized industries, or geographic markets with a thin LinkedIn presence create blind spots exactly where full coverage matters most.
 Corporate opens the full 1B+ member database.

 Trigger 3: Your team has more than one recruiter.
-Lite supports up to 5 seats, but without shared projects, team notes, or ATS integration, multiple recruiters end up duplicating work.
-Two recruiters on Lite might contact the same candidate without knowing it - Corporate's collaboration tools prevent that.
+Without shared projects, team notes, or ATS integration, multiple recruiters working on Lite end up duplicating outreach.
+Two recruiters contacting the same candidate without knowing it is a recurring issue that Corporate’s collaboration tools prevent.

 What Does Recruiter Full (Corporate) Include?

-LinkedIn Recruiter Corporate costs $750-$900 per month per seat ($8,999-$10,800 annually), based on market-reported pricing.
-Unlike Lite, Corporate requires an annual contract with no mid-year cancellation or downgrades.
+Priced at $750-$900 per month per seat ($8,999-$10,800 annually), LinkedIn Recruiter Corporate requires an annual contract with no mid-year cancellation or downgrades.
+Unlike Lite’s month-to-month billing, this is a significant commitment before validating whether the platform fits your workflow.

 The upgrade unlocks real capabilities.
-You get access to LinkedIn's full 1B+ member database - not just your extended network.
-The 40+ advanced search filters include options Lite doesn't offer: Open to Relocate, Skill Assessments, and Open to Contract Work.
-Your InMail volume jumps to 100-150 pooled credits per month, and you can send bulk InMails to up to 25 candidates at once.
+Full 1B+ member database access replaces the 3rd-degree network cap that restricts Lite users.
+The 40+ advanced search filters include options Lite doesn’t offer: Open to Relocate, Skill Assessments, and Open to Contract Work.
+InMail volume jumps to 100-150 pooled credits per month, with bulk sends to up to 25 candidates at once now available.

 Team collaboration is where Corporate pulls ahead most.
 Shared projects let recruiters coordinate on the same pipeline without duplicating outreach.
 Notes and tagging keep candidate context visible across the team.
 ATS integration through Recruiter System Connect syncs candidate activity back to your applicant tracking system.
 That eliminates the double-entry that Lite users deal with daily.

-LinkedIn has also added AI features exclusive to Corporate plans.
-AI-Assisted Follow-Ups generate 39% more accepted InMails versus manual follow-ups, according to LinkedIn's product update page.
-AI-Assisted Messages help draft personalized outreach.
-And LinkedIn's Hiring Assistant - launched in October 2024 and rolled out globally by September 2025 - reports a 62% reduction in profiles reviewed and 69% better InMail acceptance rates among early adopters.
+Exclusive to Corporate plans, three AI features represent the newest differentiator.
+AI-Assisted Follow-Ups generate 39% more accepted InMails versus manual follow-ups, according to LinkedIn’s product update page.
+A companion tool, AI-Assisted Messages, helps draft personalized outreach.
+LinkedIn’s Hiring Assistant, launched in October 2024 and rolled out globally by September 2025, reports a 62% reduction in profiles reviewed and 69% better InMail acceptance rates among early adopters.

-Where Corporate still falls short: Despite the premium pricing, outreach is still limited to InMail.
-Average InMail response rates sit at 18-25% for recruiting, according to LinkedIn's own engagement data.
-You still can't send outreach through email or SMS from LinkedIn Recruiter.
-Interview scheduling isn't built in.
-And at $10,800/yr per seat, a five-person team is paying $54,000+ annually before add-ons.
+Where Corporate still falls short: Despite the premium pricing, outreach stays limited to InMail.
+Average InMail response rates sit at 18-25% for recruiting, according to LinkedIn’s own engagement data, well below the multi-channel benchmarks AI outreach platforms achieve.
+Email or SMS outreach from LinkedIn Recruiter isn’t possible.
+Interview scheduling isn’t built in.
+At $10,800/yr per seat, a five-person team pays $54,000+ annually before add-ons.

-The annual contract lock-in adds risk.
-If your team shrinks mid-year or hiring slows down, you're still paying for every seat through the end of the term.
-LinkedIn doesn't offer floating or shared licenses - every individual recruiter needs their own paid seat.
-And contracts auto-renew by default.
-You must actively opt out before the renewal window or you're locked in for another year.
+Annual contract lock-in adds risk.
+Should a team shrink mid-year or hiring slow down, payment continues for every seat through the end of the term.
+LinkedIn doesn’t offer floating or shared licenses; each individual recruiter needs their own paid seat.
+Contracts auto-renew by default, requiring an active opt-out before the renewal window to avoid another year’s commitment.

 How Does Pricing Break Down?

-The Corporate cost escalation is steep.
-A three-person team on Corporate pays $32,400 per year - roughly 16x what a single Lite seat costs.
-And that's just the subscription.
+Corporate cost escalation is steep.
+A three-person team on Corporate pays $32,400 per year, roughly 16x what a single Lite seat costs.
+That figure covers only the base subscription.
 Hidden costs push the real number higher.

-InMail overages add up when your monthly credits run dry.
-Additional InMails cost approximately $10 each.
-A Corporate recruiter who needs 50 extra InMails per month spends another $500/mo ($6,000/yr) on top of their subscription.
-LinkedIn's Hiring Assistant - the AI add-on for automated sourcing and candidate Q&A - costs extra on top of Corporate, though LinkedIn hasn't publicly disclosed its pricing.
+InMail overages accumulate when monthly credits run dry.
+Additional messages cost approximately $10 each.
+A Corporate recruiter needing 50 extra InMails per month spends another $500/mo ($6,000/yr) on top of their subscription.
+LinkedIn’s Hiring Assistant (the AI add-on for automated sourcing and candidate Q&A) costs extra on top of Corporate, though LinkedIn hasn’t publicly disclosed its pricing.

 For the full breakdown of every LinkedIn Recruiter cost including add-ons, overages, and negotiation tactics, see our LinkedIn Recruiter pricing guide.